liu-mengyang/liu-mengyang.github.io/_pages/about.md

 ## Awards

+- The second-class Cholarship of Southeast University (Oct.
+21)
-- China National Scholarship (Sep.
+- China National Scholarship (Oct.
 20)
-- The President Scholarship of Jiangsu University   (Top 50 undergraduate students of Jiangsu University, Aug.
+- The President Scholarship of Jiangsu University (Top 50 undergraduate students of Jiangsu University, Oct.
 20)
+- The first-class Scholarship of Jiangsu University (Oct.
+20&19&18)